Ari-Glikman/DataCollection-UI/README.md

 Feel free to play around with the code and make improvements or customizations that would suit your organization best!

-If you have any suggestions on how I can improve this from our end please let me know as well :)
+If you have any suggestions on how I can improve this from our end please let me know as well.

-Shoot me an email: ari.glikman@intersystems.com
+Continue onto the data analysis repo [here](https://github.com/Ari-Glikman/DataAnalysis)